 Nevertheless, the developer of the Smartcard Embedded Software must ensure that the additional functions are used as specified and that the User Data processed by these functions are protected as defined for the application context.
 Using a multi-application operating system may add additional requirements for the separation of different applications by a memory management scheme based upon security mechanisms of the TOE.
 These issues are addressed by the requirement RE.Phase-1.
 The Smartcard Embedded Software must implement additional measures regarding RE.Phase-1 defined in [7] (refer to the third point of the enumeration under RE.Phase-1 "findings of the TOE evaluation reports relevant for the Smartcard Embedded Software").
-These measures are addressed in the Guidance, Delivery and Operation Manual for the P5CC036V1D.
+These measures are addressed in the Guidance, Delivery and Operation Manual for the P5xC012/02x/037/052 family of Secure Smart Card Controllers.